skunkworks002/flickwiz-ios/README.md

 How's FlickWiz App Work :
 ============================

-*Through this app we take a image through camera or pick image from gallery of any movie image poster and image pass to next view for processing. when processing is complete we generate a best matche's of movie's list of related movie image poster.
+*FlcikWiz app allow user to take an image through camera or pick image from gallery of any movie image poster and image pass to next view for processing. when processing is complete we generate a best matche's of movie's list of related movie image poster.

 *After this user can check any movie deatil from list .